-Lucor Jordan is an applied anthropologist, with experience utilizing rapid ethnographic assessment, and blending qualitative and quantitative methods in design and analysis.
+Lucor Jordan is an applied anthropologist, with experience utilizing rapid ethnographic assessment, and blending qualitative and quantitative methods of design and analysis.
 His study of anthropology began at Metropolitan State University of Denver, where he received his BA in cultural anthropology.
-He now is completing an MA in cultural anthropology at University of Denver, his thesis focuses on food and sociability using culinary life history interviews within the community of a Metro Denver food justice organization.
-He has conducted extensive field work on the Ute Mountain Ute Reservation and with the Ute Mountain Ute Environmental Department in Towaoc.
+He is now completing an MA in anthropology at the University of Denver, his thesis focuses on food and sociability using culinary life history interviews within the community of a Metro Denver food justice organization.
+He has conducted extensive field work on the Ute Mountain Ute Reservation and with the Ute Mountain Environmental Programs Department in Towaoc.